novak-as/gimp-plugin-layers-combinator/README.md

 ```

 Adding `!` to the layer group name will force script to use every possible combination of layers inside this group
+Adding `^` to the layer name will force script to use layer's name as a suffix

 ### 2. Tools/Flatten and save all